 The persons affected by Death on both of the above cards do not seem to experience this as an unpleasant event.
 We see a peaceful smile on almost all faces.
 This confirms to us that this card does not represent physical death, but a mystical experience.
-Man is freed from his ego and experiences the unity of the divine.
+Man is freed from his ego and experiences the oneness of the divine.

 The scythe is the instrument of Death with which he chops away everything that stands between man and God.
 This purifying effect will be emphasized more in the centuries that follow, in the Tarot of Marseille.